Leadership or Unlimited Power Goes to Emperor Palpatine's Head

 Saul is so dedicated to chasing down the enemy he prohibits eating until the job is done, but Jonathan doesn’t get the memo until after he snacks on some Honey Smacks and, even then, is quick to criticize his father’s food ban.
 Turns out, Jonathan is right, because at the end of the day the Israelites are so hungry they resort to slurping down animal blood like Louis de Pointe du Lac (v.
 32).
 This is a big no-no (check out Leviticus 17:14) and Saul has to make reparations due to the breach in protocol.
 Around the same time he finds out Jonathan broke his Weight Watchers war diet and is prepared to kill him for going over his allowed daily points, but Jonathan is saved by a jury of his peers who point out they’d all probably be dead if it wasn’t for him and Other Guy (v.
 45).

 Having received his orders, Saul summons his army and tears Amalek a new one, but spares all of the prime livestock and even Agog, their king (v.
 9).
 This insubordination doesn’t go over well and God sends Samuel to reprimand Saul (again).
-Saul claims he saved the cattle to offer to God, but Samuel takes him to synagogue, saying, “[T]o obey is better than a choice offering” (v.
+Saul claims he saved the cattle to offer to God, but Samuel takes him to synagogue, saying, “[T]o obey is better than [burnt offerings]” (v.
 22).
 That’s right.
 God is more interested in the cook than the cookout.
 Turns out, the significance doesn’t rest on the quality of the offering, but the action of the individual who brings it.
 The odd ritual is actually about getting closer to God.
-But Saul doesn’t seem to grasp the concept and the slip-up costs him big time: “Because you have rejected the word of Hashem, He has rejected you as king” (v.
+But Saul doesn’t seem to grasp the concept and the slip-up costs him big time: “Because you have rejected the word of [God], He has also rejected you from being king” (v.
 23).
 Saul pulls a Stu Macher and blames peer pressure for his goof, but the excuse falls flat.
 Samuel makes the break-up official by blocking Saul’s number and unfriending him on Facebook—then he takes the initiative to finish the job himself by killing Agog.

 God’s decision isn’t easy to accept, but Samuel takes it especially hard.
 He mopes around his house for weeks.
 He has more difficulty accepting the break-up than Gary Grobowski.
 Chapter 16 starts with God literally telling him to get over it.
 God is ready to move on and has already chosen who will be the next king.
 He sends Samuel to Jesse (Ruth’s grandson) in Bethlehem to appoint one of his sons (v.
 1).
 Jesse throws a party and Samuel is convinced the future king is in attendance when he sees Jesse’s hunky oldest son, Eliab, but God reminds him good looks didn’t do them any favors with Saul and it’s time to focus on character (v.
 7).
 Jesse goes through the process of parading out seven sons, but when none of them make the cut it’s revealed his youngest son, David, wasn’t invited to the party.
 Instead, he’s out tending sheep.
 Apparently, no one considered him a likely candidate, but, like when Master Oogway picked Po as the Dragon Warrior, God surprises everyone by picking David as the future king of Israel (v.
 12).
 Yep.
 He just chose a literal shepherd to watch over his people.

-Saul is still officially king, but after Samuel gives David a Valvoline bath, the “spirit of Hashem departed from Saul” turning him to the dark side faster than Anakin Skywalker (v.
+Saul is still officially king, but after Samuel gives David a Valvoline bath, the “spirit of [God] departed from Saul” turning him to the dark side faster than Anakin Skywalker (v.
 14).
 Saul’s intense mood swings leaves his advisors scrambling for remedies.
 When Zoloft doesn’t work, music is suggested and, by fate or coincidence, David’s name comes up.
 Turns out, the young shepherd is a regular Evan Taylor.
 David’s singer-songwriters chops are recorded extensively in the book of Psalms, where he pins at least 73 of the 150 tunes.
 You’ll find most of his work in the blues section at your local record store, but he produced a few pop hits, too.
 His most famous tune “Psalm 23” stayed on the Billboard Hot 100 for over a year and won two Grammys.
 Saul has no idea David is set to be his successor and unwittingly hires him to put on a concert whenever he’s affected by mood slime (v.
 23).
 He doesn’t realize he’s being serenaded by the guy who is indirectly responsible for his discontent.

 At the same time Saul is trying to figure out how to manage his depression, those pesky Philistines assemble in Israel for another faceoff.
 These guys just won’t go away.
 They show up with world domination plans more often than Ernst Stavro Blofeld.
 In chapter 17, the Philistines setup camp in Socoh and propose single-warrior combat to settle their differences once and for all.
 Of course, their best fighter just so happens to be a giant named Goliath.
 As Tony Stark would say, “We have a Hulk.”
 Some historians and medical experts speculate the legendary giant might’ve suffered from acromegaly, which would account for his super-sized physique.
 Whatever the case, no one in Israel is volunteering to take on the big guy.
 The scene plays out in the valley of Elah, where Goliath stomps out every day and trash-talks the Israelite army harder than Clubber Lang (vv.
 8-10).
 But despite his daily insults, no one takes the bait.
 Even Saul offering his daughter as a victory prize doesn’t do any good.
 Israel is totally freaked out by Goliath’s size and refuses to engage (v.
 11).
 As Detective James Carter would say, “I don’t know what the hell you’re feeding him, but he’s too damn big!”